FabioLolix/distroware.gitlab.io/docs/os/linux/d/dekuve.md

 ## Description and history

-> Freeware pretending to be open source
+> Freeware claiming to be open source

 > Developed by Denys Kulbii